GD Topic - Quick Commerce: A Step Toward Progress or a Wasteful Luxury?

 What is Quick Commerce?

-Quick commerce, or Q-commerce, is a segment of the e-commerce industry that focuses on delivering goods, primarily groceries and daily essentials, within a very short time frame, typically 10 to 30 minutes.
-Quick commerce has emerged as a game-changer in India’s retail world.
-It is because of the advancement in technology, urbanization, and the post-pandemic changes in preferences for contactless services.
+Quick commerce, or Q-commerce, is a part of e-commerce industry that focuses on delivering goods within a very short time, typically 10 to 30 minutes.
+The goods usually include groceries and daily essentials.
+Quick commerce has become a game changer in India’s retail world.
+It is because of advancement in technology, urbanization and changes in preferences for contactless services after COVID-19.

-In 2024, the q-commerce industry is valued at approximately $3.5 billion to $4 billion.
-It is projected to grow by 25-30% over the next five years.
-Quick commerce is rapidly changing consumer habits.
-This has given rise to a debate over whether it is an urban necessity or a wasteful luxury.
+In 2024, q-commerce industry was valued at approximately $3.5 billion to $4 billion.
+It is expected to grow by 25-30% over next five years.

-Before diving into this GD topic, let us first learn about Quick Commerce in India.
+Before talking about this GD topic, let us first learn about Quick Commerce in India.

 Yes, CAT syllabus is difficult to crack if you do not have enough time.
 There are three subjects in CAT- VARC, DILR and Quantitative Aptitude.
 Most of the candidates find RC passages tough to crack.
 In Quants, Arithmetic, Algebra and Geometry pose significant challenge during preparation.
 In DILR, Reasoning questions often turnout to be tricky and confusion.